sijiawen/restaurants-vancouver/index.md

 ![map](Figure_1.png)

 This map plots the locations of the restaurants used in this analysis.
-I analyzed 3000 restaurants in the Metro Vancouver, area across 132 categories.
+I analyzed 3000 restaurants in the Metro Vancouver area, across 132 categories.

 #### Distribution of Vancouver Restaurants by Rating on Yelp